ptomulik/puppet-macro/README.md

 end
 ```

-then in puppet
+If you test any of the above with the following puppet code:

 ```puppet
 $bar = determine('bar')
 notify { bar: message => "determine('bar') -> ${bar}" }
 ```

-The above puppet code would print
+then the following notice would appear on output:

 ```console
 Notice: determine('bar') -> macro foo::bar
 ```

-that is the result of macro `foo::bar` defined in
+Obviously the above text is the result of `foo::bar` macro defined in
 [Example 1](#example-1-defining-macro-in-ruby-code).

 [[Table of Contents](#table-of-contents)]